AdobeDocs/adobeio-events/support/faq.md

 #### What is the size of notifications when in batch delivery style?

 When registering a webhook to receive Adobe I/O Events notifications, you can select the delivery style:
-* Either receiving one event at a time ("Single"): each event resulting in an HTTP request to the webhook URL
+* Either receiving one event at a time ("Single"): each event resulting in an HTTP request to the webhook URL.
 * Or multiple events together ("Batch"): in this case, HTTP requests will still remain near-real time, the batch size will vary depending on the incoming traffic and the batch size will be at max 2MB bytes and will contain a maximum of 100 events.

 ## Journaling FAQ